cbroms/thoughts/wm/writing.md

 backlinks:
   - one-dimension
 forwardlinks:
+  - media
   - hypocrisy-and-contradiction
 created: '2021-09-08T05:43:25.578Z'
-updated: '2021-09-08T06:11:14.726Z'
+updated: '2021-09-08T07:33:29.130Z'
 ---
 Writing is tough.
 I like it, but I also find it to be quite flawed.
 It's an imperfect medium to be sure.
-But still so *easy* compared to everything else.
+But still so *easy* compared to [everything else](media.md).

 I find myself fluctuating between writing in a particularly flowery, overly metaphorical way and writing in as direct and simple a way as possible.
 The metaphorical approach feels best when first formulating thoughts and sentences, the simple approach seems to emerge when I actually try to *read* those sentences.
 Simple tends to prevail.